frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 In the Book of Ecclesiasticus we are told: "I am the mother of fair love, and of fear, and of knowledge, and of holy hope.
 In me is all grace of the way and of the truth, in me is all hope of life and of virtue" (Ecclus.
-(Sir.)
 24:24-25).

-St. Josemaría liked very much this title of Our Lady, the Mother of Fair Love.
+St. Josemaría liked this title of Our Lady very much: the Mother of Fair Love.

 The Feast of Our Lady, the Mother of Fair Love, is celebrated on the